mmauricio11235/piconot/README.md

 ## Checklist
   - [ ] [Sign up for teams](Teams).
 Team 1 will have three people; all other
-    teams will have two people.
+    teams will have two people
-  - [ ] Formally specify the syntax for the original version of Picobot in `grammar-orig.txt`.
+  - [ ] Formally specify the syntax for the original version of Picobot in `grammar-orig.txt`
-  - [ ] Design a new syntax for Picobot.
+  - [ ] Design a new syntax for Picobot
      - [ ] Describe your design in `design.txt`
      - [ ] Before you implement the syntax, formally specify it in `grammar-ideal.txt`
-  - [ ] Implement your new syntax.
+  - [ ] Implement your new syntax
-     - [ ] Add files, as needed, to implement your syntax.
+     - [ ] Add files, as needed, to implement your syntax
      - Include two example programs
        - [ ] `src/main/scala/piconot/Empty.scala`
        - [ ] `src/main/scala/piconot/RightHand.scala`